Revitalising urban areas into vibrant, affordable, later living communities

 These steps have been found to delay the onset of cognitive decline by up to 1.75 years.
 There is further statistical evidence that living in a village community increases life expectancy by up to 5 years.

 It had widely been assumed that as we age, we will wish to stay put in family homes, with gardens, acquired over a lifetime.
 Even though the priorities that led us to choose these homes no longer apply.

 Older people moving to a later living community will typically “downsize”, freeing up much needed and under-occupied family sized homes.
 If all those interested in moving into a retirement property were able to do so, research suggests that approximately 3.29 million properties would be released, including nearly 2 million three-bedroom homes.

-Inspired by cruise ship design, at the heart of the later living village is “The Future Street”.
+At the heart of the later living village is “The Future Street”.
 A central amenity and activity hub designed to empower residents to keep mentally and physically active.

 “There is a need for three million retirement living properties to house the number of people aged over 65 that would consider downsizing.”
 Source: Knight Frank, Retirement Housing Report, Sep 2018